G & S Garage Doors Inc.

 A blue door and a red door are next to each other on a brick wall.

-Struggling with a garage door that won't open fully?
-Learn to diagnose and fix common problems with our expert guide.
-Get your door working perfectly again!
+Struggling with a garage door that won’t open all the way?
+Learn how to diagnose and fix common issues with our expert guide.
+Get your door working again!

 A large white house with three garage doors